asterisk/documentation/docs/Configuration/Channel-Drivers/Motif/Calling-using-Google.md

  same => n,Dial(SIP/malcolm,20,D(:1))
 ```

-First, we set a variable called **crazygooglecid** to be equal to the name field of the CALLERID function.
-Next, we use the CUT function to grab everything that's before the @ symbol, and save it in a new variable called **stripcrazysuffix.** We'll set this new variable to the CALLERID that we're going to use for our Dial.
-Finally, we'll actually Dial our internal destination.
+First, we set a variable called `crazygooglecid` to be equal to the
+name field of the CALLERID function.
+Next, we use the CUT function to
+grab everything that's before the @ symbol, and save it in a new
+variable called `stripcrazysuffix`.
+We'll set this new variable to
+the CALLERID that we're going to use for our Dial.
+Finally, we'll
+actually Dial our internal destination.
+///

 ### Outgoing calls